Gabriel Arias Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the fourth-best in the league.
+- The pitching staff for the Astros has a collective 9.6 K/9, the first-best in the league.

-- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.31).
+- The Astros have a 3.30 team ERA that is No. 1 among all MLB pitching staffs.

-- Astros pitchers combine to rank 13th in baseball in home runs allowed (67 total, one per game).
+- The Astros give up the ninth-fewest home runs in baseball (67 total, one per game).

-- France gets the start for the Astros, his seventh of the season.
-He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.
+- Bielak makes the start for the Astros, his seventh of the season.
+He is 3-2 with a 3.35 ERA and 30 strikeouts in 37 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he went seven innings, allowing one earned run while giving up three hits.
+- The righty last appeared on Monday against the Toronto Blue Jays, when he tossed 6 2/3 innings, allowing three earned runs while giving up 10 hits.

-- The 28-year-old has put up an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
-Opponents are hitting .231 against him.
+- The 27-year-old has a 3.35 ERA and 7.2 strikeouts per nine innings across seven games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.